Single Quotes in JSON

 Unquoted Property Keys in JSON

-JSON requires all property names to be wrapped in double quotes.
-Learn how to fix unquoted key errors.
+JSON requires every property name wrapped in double quotes, so bare keys fail.
+Learn how to fix unquoted key errors when converting JavaScript objects.

 Invalid Escape Characters in JSON

-Learn which escape sequences are valid in JSON strings and how to fix invalid ones.
+Learn which escape characters are valid in JSON strings and how to fix the invalid ones.
+Windows file paths and regex patterns are the usual culprits.